Is Epoxy Resin Food Safe? (Precautions and Safety Standards)

 If you buy something through our posts, we may get a small commission.
 Read more here.

-We all know that epoxy resin is a versatile woodworking material, but it’s also true that it contains chemical substances.
-With all the safety concerns that come with it, it’s only natural to ask if the epoxy resin is food safe.
+Epoxy resin is no doubt a game-changer in woodworking, but it’s undeniable that it has its chemical components.
+With all the safety concerns that come with it, it’s only natural to ask if the epoxy resin is food-safe.

 Food Safe Epoxy and FDA Compliance